csh0711/jvm-microframeworks-hello-world/ratpack/README.md

 java -jar build/libs/ratpack.jar
 ```

-Or you just start the `Application.kt` in your IDE.
+Or you just start the `Main.java` in your IDE.

 ## Calling the application
 Open the URL `http://localhost:8080/hello` with your browser or REST client.